 Thinking of working with a financial advisor?
 Ask these questions to find out if you’re talking to the right person.

-The questions and explanations below provide context on the answers you’ll receive from prospective advisors.
-Remember, if you don’t understand something, there’s nothing wrong with asking a financial advisor for clarification.
+The questions below can get you started, and the explanations provide context answers from prospective advisors.
+Remember, if you don’t understand something, there’s nothing wrong with asking for clarification.
+Changing advisors is a pain, so it’s best to get all of the details right.

 If somebody gets dodgy when you ask for more details, that probably tells you everything you need to know.
-Conversely, if an advisor is open and honest, making a genuine effort to help you understand what your relationship might look like—and how much they earn for providing services—that’s a favorable sign.
+But if an advisor is open and honest, making a genuine effort to help you understand what your relationship might look like, that’s a good sign.
+The same is true of those who clearly explain how much they earn from working with you.

 Are you a “fiduciary” with all clients at all times?